KC5VDJ/KC5VDJ/README.md

 Don't even ask me to trust the SCrOTUS.
 Civil War will bring Justice.
 I'll trust war before I'll trust them.

-No, Christian extremists, after having millions of you say it to us, fuck YOUR feelings.
+No, Christian extremists, after having millions of you say it to my wife and I, fuck YOUR feelings.

 At least I'm an honest person.